 They were huge flying boats named after the great sailing ships that in the 1800’s sailed the oceans of the world.
 The luxurious Pan American”Clipper” planes of the 1930’s took cargo, mail and passengers around the world in what was, for its time, considered a daring and pioneering feat.

-Recently in a very special episode of “California’s Gold,” history repeated itself as, once again, a boat plane landed on the Bay, taxied up to adocking area near Treasure Island, took on passengers and flew out over thecity.
+History repeated itself as, once again, a boat plane landed on the Bay, taxied up to a docking area near Treasure Island, took on passengers and flew out over the city.
 This episode is a tribute to the “China Clipper” and its California connection.

 The days of the Clipper are gone forever, replaced decades ago by long-range jets.
 But for a few hours on a beautiful spring afternoon, some of the glory days of the great Clipper ships, and the people who made those days happen, returned to Treasure Island.